GregoireHENRY/AI-UFOs-installer/README.md

 #### Lzz - Lazy C++
 Move the file [lzz](Linux/Lzz/lzz) to your computer system folders and add it to the PATH.

-Check if the command:
+Check if the command is available:
 > lzz -ver

-is available.

 ### MacOS users
-There is three folders:
+There are three folders:
 - [AI-UFOs/](macOS/AI-UFOs) is the game folder
 - [Lzz/](macOS/Lzz) is a tool to write C++ header automatically
 - [SFML/](macOS/SFML) is the graphic library